 Sociology and Anthropology Department

-Fields: Risk; Social Disruption; Social Suffering; Food & Beer; Climate; The Environmental Precariat; Urban Marginality; Social Justice; Culture & Cognition; Visual Sociology
+Fields: Risk; Social Disruption; Social Suffering; Food, Beer, and Agriculture; Climate; The Environmental Precariat; Critical Race Studies; Social Justice; Culture & Cognition

 He is currently the editor of Humanity & Society.

 I’m currently at various stages on a couple of projects.
 The first is a book tentatively titled Black Ecologies: Diversity and Humanitarian Entanglements in a Post-Disaster Society.
 This book uses the long-term aftermath of Hurricane Katrina to demonstrate the failure we have in thinking about Black communities.
 Unlike most work on diversity, that looks at people of color integrating white spaces, this book looks at what happened in the Lower Ninth Ward—ground zero for Hurricane Katrina—when white actors ventured into Black spaces.
 While the inability to imagine Black spaces as anything other than pejorative results in everyday problems, the long-term aftermath of Hurricane Katrina offered almost laboratory conditions for examining this phenomenon.
 As well-meaning whites rushed in to help rebuild the Lower Ninth Ward, issues of diversity, race, and the “other” became paramount.
 This book looks at why the presence of whites was tolerated, and at times welcomed, but also problematized issues relating to diversity.
 In doing so it highlights the failure of a Black imaginary.
 Ultimately, through interviews and conversations I posit that we need a Black imaginary in environmental studies and need to begin to think of what the concept of a Black ecology has to offer for understandings of race, the environment, and diversity.